jayo78/win-backdoor/README.md

 ## Bot execution and modules
 Once the bot is run it will attempt to copy itself to the temp directory (from temp environment variable).
 It will then add the new path to a registry run key, either admin or user depending on priviledges.
 Finally it will execute from within the temp directory and begin beaconing the command server (C2 properties in Bot/config.h).
-Once a connection is made, the bot will wait to receive module codes, which determine which module is run through the bot.
+Once a connection is made, the bot will wait to receive module codes that determine which module is run through the bot.
 Currently the only module implemented is spawn_shell, which will create a cmd.exe process in the background and pipe stdin, stdout, stderr to the command server.

 ### Notes:
 - To compile windows executables (.exe) on linux, use mingw64